 So, what is job crafting anyway?

 The term “job crafting” is fairly self-explanatory.
-It’s the practice of someone personalizing their role by focusing on the areas that engage them most, or even by going outside of their job description altogether.
+It’s the practice of someone personalizing their role by focusing on the areas that engage them most.
+Sometimes, it means going outside of their job description altogether.
 In some cases, this can even involve employees skirting or outright ignoring workplace rules for some higher benefit or sense of accomplishment.

-While job crafting is something that some employers are now leaning into and actively encouraging, in many cases, it happens without managers, HR or employers ever picking up on it.
+Job crafting is something that some employers are starting to lean into and actively encouraging.
+But in many cases, it happens without managers, HR or employers ever picking up on it.
 Broadly speaking, there are three different forms of job crafting to consider:

-- Task crafting: Job crafting on the task level means changing something about the responsibilities you take on.
-That might be the number of tasks, their type, scope, or any other way you might approach them.
+Job crafting on the task level means changing something about the responsibilities you take on.
+That could be the number of tasks, their type, scope, or any other way you might approach them.
 Take a specialist in your business, for example.

 Their formal job description might simply be to support and collaborate with project managers to assure success.
 But a task crafter in this situation might go the extra mile by hosting informal workshops to educate other employees.
-This would make staff as a whole more capable of productivity, while also giving them a sense of career development via skills training.
+This would make staff as a whole more capable of productivity.
+It also provides a sense of career development via skills training.

-- Relational crafting: Relational crafting is the act of changing who you interact with, or in what way you interact with them in your role.
+Relational crafting is the act of changing who you interact with, or how you interact with them in your role.
 The knowledge specialist we just talked about would exemplify this.
-But another example would be a care home worker who just sees their job as changing bedpans, giving sponge-baths and collecting paychecks.
+But another example would be a care home worker who just sees their job as changing bedpans, giving sponge-baths and collecting pay-checks.

-That employee could relationally craft their role by changing how they interact with residents (such as by taking the time to talk with them and support their emotional wellbeing) or by interacting with people outside of their management chain (such as by bringing resident requests directly to the attention of senior management on a regular basis).
+That employee could relationally craft their role by changing how they interact with residents by taking the time to talk with them and support their emotional wellbeing.
+They could also make a change by interacting with people outside of their management chain.
+In this way, they could bring resident requests directly to the attention of senior management on a regular basis.

 Take the example of a hospital janitor who feels like their work is menial compared to the doctors around them.
 Cognitively reframing their role could help them to see that they’re actually essential.

-It’s their job to prevent infections, enable doctors to work in safe conditions, and to reduce the likelihood of a malpractice suit.
+It’s their job to prevent infections and reduce the likelihood of malpractice suits.
+In fact, it's solely because of custodial staff that doctors have safe conditions to work in at all.
 Thinking about work in these terms makes it much easier for employees to be proud of what they do.

 Why is job crafting important for employers to consider?

-Although the concept of a flexible approach to work has been enjoying its day in the sun, job crafting specifically is a relatively new idea.
-But in a time of high stress, low engagement and rising turnover, figuring out how to help employees with career development has never been more important.
+These days, the concept of a flexible approach to work has been enjoying its day in the sun.
+But job crafting specifically is a relatively new idea.
+In a time of high stress, low engagement and rising turnover, figuring out how to help employees with career development has never been more important.

 So, let’s look at some of the reasons why job crafting shouldn’t be overlooked:

-- Job crafting can vastly improve workplace satisfaction: In her seminar on job crafting, Amy Wrzesniewski highlighted the difference it can make by comparing two groups of cleaning crew at a university hospital about their daily working lives and feelings.
+In her seminar on job crafting, Amy Wrzesniewski highlighted the difference it can make.
+She compared two groups of cleaning crew at a university hospital about their daily working lives and feelings.

 She compares them to the second group, who found the work deeply meaningful and thought of it as highly skilled.
-When asked about their roles, this group talked about their work, but also ‘paying attention to which patients seemed to be upset, on the verge of tears...’ so they could interact with them and give them an outlet.
+When asked about their roles, this group talked about their work.
+But they also described ‘paying attention to which patients seemed to be upset, on the verge of tears...’ so they could interact with them and give them an outlet.

 In her example of hospital cleaners, she points out that they did things like ‘...walking the elderly visitors of patients all the way back […] to their cars, which was an offense for which they could be fired, so that the visitors would not get lost, thus worrying the patient...’